DeviPrasadKL/Logout_legend/README.md

-# Logout Legend
+# Login Tracker

-**Logout Legend** is designed to help you manage your login and break times, allowing you to stay focused on productivity without the hassle of tracking these details manually.
+**Login Tracker** is designed to help you manage your login and break times, allowing you to stay focused on productivity without the hassle of tracking these details manually.

 ## Features